 Badlands is also based on the Starkweather-Fugate killing spree.
 Director/writer Terrence Malick more or less keeps general faith with the true-life story.
 We see Kit working as a garbage collector when he meets Holly and comparing himself to James Dean, as Starkweather did.
 There is the murder of Hollys parent, although Malick makes it her father rather than stepfather, while the mother and baby sister are written out.
 There are various incidents in the film that approximate the true story the friend they took refuge with and then murdered; the couple that were locked in a storm cellar and killed; the scenes where they took refuge with a wealthy family and headed off in the family car; Starkweathers arrest following a car chase; the celebrity that Starkweather had attained by the time he was finally apprehended.
 There are a few omissions no mention of the murder of the gas station attendant that started the killing spree off; while the wealthy family that they take refuge with are not killed; and the idyll in the wild and its shattering by the arrival of the bounty hunters is something that has been wholly invented by the film.
 The location of the story has also been moved one state over from Nebraska to South Dakota.

 Badlands was the first film of Terrence Malick.
 Terrence Malick is one of the great, underrated American directors.
 Subsequent to Badlands, Malick went onto make the amazing Days of Heaven (1978), a story about a couple fleeing from a murder in the Great Depression, which would have to be on this authors list of the great films of the last thirty years.
 In Days of Heaven, Malick evokes a nostalgic dream-like landscape that is visually even more powerful than the drama or any of the characters in the film.
-Subsequently, Malick vanished and went to live in France for twenty years before returning to make the World War II film The Thin Red Line (1998) and then The New World (2005), a romantic retelling of the story of Pocahontas and John Smith, and then a series of semi-autobiographical works with the mystical The Tree of Life (2011) and To the Wonder (2012), all exceptional pieces of cinema.
+Subsequently, Malick vanished and went to live in France for twenty years before returning to make the World War II film The Thin Red Line (1998) and then The New World (2005), a romantic retelling of the story of Pocahontas and John Smith, and then a series of semi-autobiographical works with the mystical The Tree of Life (2011), To the Wonder (2012) and Knight of Cups (2015), as well as the documentary Voyage of Time: Lifes Journey (2016).

 Terrence Malicks films have an extraordinary cinematic power.
 Throughout all of them characters be they mass murderers like Charles Starkweather and Caril Ann Fugate, drifters in The Depression, American soldiers in the Pacific theatre of war during World War II, Pocahontas and John Smith, children growing up in the 1950s seem like innocents in a landscape, like Adam and Eve surrounded by the uncorrupted beauty of Eden before the Fall.
 Malicks films are often sentimental he is a director who has elevated the elegiac voiceover to an art form and we frequently see the trivia of peoples lives contrasted with the immensity of nature and the landscape around them.
 Terrence Malick is in a sense akin to the work of British painter Joseph Turner.
 Turners later work became almost impressionistic in nature, conducted in sweeps of abstracted colour and light where people often seem like tiny distant figures dwarfed by the power of nature likewsie in Terrence Malicks films, characters are distant figures where landscape has an almost overwhelming power that reduces them to a nakedness and innocence.